Technical Assistance / Local Support

 Find Technical Support and Training for Your Projects

-The Federal-aid Essentials for Local Public Agencies is a transportation resource designed to help local agency professionals navigate the Federal-aid Highway Program.
-Federal-aid Essentials is structured for busy agency staff who want further understanding of Federal-aid policies, procedures, and practices.
+The Federal-aid Essentials for Local Public Agencies features practical information designed to help local agency professionals navigate all facets of the Federal-aid Highway Program.

 National Highway Institute

-The National Highway Institute (NHI), using the latest digital tools, adult learning research, and learning industry advancements, delivers a broad range of instructor-led and web-based training courses to build and maintain the professional capacity of the transportation workforce.
-One training course of note is entitled “Federal-Aid Highways – 101,” which introduces participants to the Federal-aid Highway Program (FAHP) and provides them with a basic understanding of the major aspects of the program.
+The National Highway Institute (NHI) delivers a broad range of instructor-led and web-based training courses to build and maintain the professional capacity of the transportation workforce.
+One training course of note is “Federal-Aid Highways – 101,” which introduces participants to the Federal-aid Highway Program and provides them with a basic understanding of the major aspects of the program.